Amulya432/Amulya-s-News-Hub/README.md

     <li>Collaborate with maintainers and address any feedback or questions during the review process.</li>
   </ol>

-  <p>By contributing to Amulya's News Hub, you agree to license your contributions under the MIT License.
+  <p>By contributing to Nexus News, you agree to license your contributions under the MIT License.
 This ensures that the community can benefit from your improvements and additions.</p>

   <h2>Future Considerations:</h2>
   <p>Contributing guidelines can be expanded further as the project grows and additional features are considered.</p>